scrapy/scrapy/docs/topics/settings.rst

 An integer that is used to adjust the request priority based on its depth:

+- if zero (default), no priority adjustment is made from depth
-- **a positive value will decrease the priority**
+- **a positive value will decrease the priority, i.e. higher depth requests will be processed later** ; this is commonly used when doing breadth-first crawls (BFO)
-- a negative value will increase priority
+- a negative value will increase priority, i.e., higher depth requests will be processed sooner (DFO)

-If zero (default), no priority adjustment is made from depth.
+See also: :ref:`faq-bfo-dfo` about tuning Scrapy for BFO or DFO.

 .. note::